Other Classes

 Credit: 1/2

-ILP ESOL is a course for beginning level English speakers who are still relatively new and are continuing to develop in the four domains of language (reading, writing, listening, and speaking).
-Students in this class are provided slower-paced instruction, daily assignments and tasks, support in the content areas, and additional opportunities to help to build on their language skills and ability.
+TELD is a course for beginning-level English speakers who are still relatively new and continue to develop in the four language domains (reading, writing, listening, and speaking).
+Students in this class are provided slower-paced instruction, daily assignments and tasks, support in the content areas, and additional opportunities to help build their language skills and abilities.
 This course is credit equivalent to ELA for those who are considered emergent English learners.

 993000—JROTC